-Twitter hasn’t had the easiest time adjusting since going public.
+Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 Facebook and messaging apps have been crushing the social media platform on paper.

-Twitter isn’t a ghost town.
-It has over 313 million active monthly users!
+But, Twitter isn’t a ghost town.
+It has over 330 million active monthly users!

 Participating on Twitter is a lot more fruitful than you think.